mohammadaiai/Pneumonia-Paper/README.md

 ## Feedback

-If you have any feedback, please reach out to us at mohammad.deeplearning@gmail.com
+If you have any feedback, please reach out to us at yaseliani.m@in.iut.ac.ir.